lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     atoms of a same molecule:

 ..  code-block:: lammps
-    :caption: *to be copied in singlePEG/input.lammps*

-    special_bonds lj/coul 0.0 0.0 0.5
+    special_bonds lj 0.0 0.0 0.5 coul 0.0 0.0 1.0 angle yes dihedral yes

 .. admonition:: About *special bonds*
     :class: info

-    Usually, force fields like charmm are parametrized assuming that the first neighbors within a molecule do not interact directly.
-Here, since we use 0.0 0.0 0.5, the first (for example C-O) and second (for example C-O-H) neighbors don't interact with each other through LJ and Coulomb potentials, and therefore they only interact through direct bond interactions.
+    Usually, molecular dynamics force fields are parametrized assuming that the first neighbors within a molecule do not interact directly.
+Here, since we use *lj 0.0 0.0 0.5*, the first (for example C-O) and second (for example C-O-H) neighbors don't interact with each other through LJ potentials, and therefore they only interact through direct bond interactions.
-    For the third neighbor (for example H-C-C-H), only half of the LJ and Coulomb interaction will be added.
+    For the third neighbor (for example H-C-C-H), only half of the LJ interaction will be added.

 ..  container:: justify

-    Let us read the original positions for the atoms of the PEG molecule, as well as the same parameter file as previously:
+    Let us read the original positions for the atoms of the PEG molecule, as well as the same parameter file as previously, by adding the following lines to *input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in singlePEG/input.lammps*

     read_data init.data
     include ../PARM.lammps